IfGF-UUlm/CPG-summarization/README.md

 ## Getting Started
 To get started with RAG-summarizer, follow these steps:
-Insert your OpenAI and Cohere API keys or use secret or environment variables Set up a virtual environment by running `conda env create -f environment.yml -p ./env` and activate it Run the application with `streamlit run app.py`
+1. Insert your OpenAI and Cohere API keys or use secret or environment variables.
+2. Set up a virtual environment by running `conda env create -f environment.yml -p ./env` and activate it.
+3. Run the application with `streamlit run app.py`.
-Enter your query in the text input box and receive a summary of the most relevant CPG recommendations.
+4. Enter your query in the text input box and receive a summary of the most relevant CPG recommendations.

 ## Dependencies
 This project requires the following dependencies: